ForgeGit/TwinValks/README.md

 There is a pattern on their sequence, but we say it is "random" because we can't establish a causal (?) relationship.

-> Why would they not be random?
+> Why would they not be random anyways?

 ## Introduction